sdsc-training/bootcamps/Intro_to_Python_for_Data_Sci/Readme.md

-# Introduction to Introduction to Python for Data Scientists
+# Introduction to Python for Data Scientists

 ## Thursday, May 16, 2019, 8:30am to 12:00pm, PST
 ## Presented by: Dr. Robert Sinkovits